Dividing Uncovered Medical Expenses in an Arizona Child Support Case

 - Modification of Child Support When Neither Parent Lives in Arizona

-Chris Hildebrand wrote this article about dividing uncovered medical expenses for a child to ensure everyone has access to information about child support laws in Arizona.
+Chris Hildebrand wrote the information on this page about dividing uncovered medical expenses for a child to ensure everyone has access to information about child support laws in Arizona.
 Chris is a divorce and child support attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a divorce.